Explore everything hockey with THW’s Hockeypedia pages.

-The Sharks acquired one of the top defensemen in the league, while the Wild got assets that they hoped would quickly turn around their franchise.
-It was a gamble for Minnesota however, as they were giving up a developed all-star for still developing youngsters.
+The Sharks acquired Brent Burns, who was one of the top offensive defensemen in the league, while the Wild got assets that they hoped would quickly turn around their franchise.
+It was a gamble for Minnesota however, as they were giving up a developed all-star for still-developing youngsters.

-Brent Burns left Minnesota as their top defenceman and one of the best all around defensemen in the NHL.
+Burns left Minnesota as their top blueliner and one of the best all-around young defensemen in the NHL.
 He came with a hard shot and an ability to both calmly shut down opportunities or destroy his opponent with a body check.
-He topped 40 points twice with the Wild, with a career high 46 in his last season.
-He also came with the ability to play both as a forward or a defenceman, although he always played defence with the Wild.
-The Sharks also acquired a 2nd round pick, which was traded three times eventually to Nashville, who selected Pontus Aberg.
+He topped 40 points twice with the Wild, with a career-high 46 in his last season with the team.

 Where Did the Brent Burns Trade End Up?

 For his part, Burns turned into one of San Jose’s top players after arriving in NorCal, putting up solid scoring numbers every season and setting a career-high 83 points in 2018-19.
 He also won the Norris Trophy in 2017 and made the NHL All-Star Game six times.
 Following the Norris victory, he signed an 8-year, $64 million contract that made him a staple of the Sharks until 2025.

 However, like many of these long extensions, Burns would not reach the end of it with San Jose.
 After years of speculation, the Sharks decided to trade their former star along with Lane Pederson to the Carolina Hurricanes to help clear some cap space and start a potential rebuild.
 In this deal, they received a modest return of Steven Lorentz, Eetu Makiniemi, and a conditional 2023 third-round pick.